TelosLabs/giving-connection/README.md

 bin/dev
 ```

 Wait until you stop seeing the output scroll, then visit `localhost:3000` in your browser to see the project running!
 To stop the project at any time, press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal.

-Note to self:
-- Gemfile bootsnap change required on MacOS
+To run it again in the future, just run `bin/dev` again.

 ## Windows/Linux
 Space Needed: